Benbros TV Series & Mighty Midgets

 There were few changes to the Fire Engine itself although the red paint varied from quite dark red on early and late issues to a bright red for most of the models.
 Metal wheels were used until the final issue which had small black plastic wheels.
 The axles were round-head & crimped to start with, then switched for a time to nail-head with the change to Mighty Midgets, and then back to round-head on later models including the last one with black plastic wheels.

 The Ladder on top was a single casting to which was attached two painted metal wheels.
 In all there were four versions of the ladder but the first one was probably the most realistic, being unpainted metal with open rungs and two large bright yellow wheels.
-With the switch to Mighty Midgets and the desire by Benbros to use metallic paint on their models, the ladder and wheels were re-coloured metallic light-brown or gold but retained the open rungs and large wheels.
+When the switch to Mighty Midgets was made, Benbros re-coloured the ladder and wheels to metallic light-brown or gold, but this first MM issue retained the open rungs and large wheels.

-Next it was decided to close the rungs of the ladder, perhaps to improve strength, so the third type was pale metallic brown with closed rungs and large wheels.
+Next it was decided to close the rungs of the ladder, perhaps to improve strength, so the third type was a fresh casting with closed rungs and large wheels painted metallic brown.
 Finally, the fourth version, which was used with the last bpw model, had small metal wheels on a closed-rung ladder and was painted metallic mid- or dark-brown.

 Benbros No.9 Fire Engine

-(4) RED body & base silver trim small bpw type 4 ladder MM box
+(4) DARK-RED body & base, silver trim, small bpw, Type 4 ladder, MM box